Roddy Llewellyn: Gardening

 Llewellyn has said, "I have always been fascinated by plants...They give me an enormous amount of solace."

 It was apparently his nanny, Rebecca Jenkins, who introduced him to gardening.
 When the family removed to Llanfair Grange, Llewellyn said, "we had huge lawns and wonderful views.
 It was pretty country...it had a big vegetable garden and fabulous trees."
-Throughout Llewellyn always regarded himself as part of that rich Welsh heritage beneath the Sugar Loaf Mountain.
 Llewellyn runs his own company, Roddy Llewellyn's Garden Design.

 He regularly lectures, appearing at venues including the Retirement Show at Olympia, Glasgow and Manchester (chairing question and answer sessions), Dobbies Garden Centre ("Inspirational Ideas for the Garden"), Hereford Cathedral ("Interesting Ideas for the Garden"), Malvern Spring Gardening Show ("Who are better Gardeners – Men or Women?"), Cotswold Wildlife Park (series, "An Evening with the Gardening Experts 2005–2006"), Cholmondeley Castle ("Amusing Ideas for the Garden"), and the ship the Crystal Symphony (on a garden design theme cruise giving "themed lectures").

 His published books include Town Gardens, Beautiful Backyards, Water Gardens: The Connoisseur's Choice, Elegance & Eccentricity, Growing Gifts, Grow It Yourself: Gardening with a Physical Disability and Roddy Llewellyn's Gardening Year.

 Llewellyn was a patron at the Southport Flower Show.